'We've all got players with experience' - Lampard answers Solskjaer's Chelsea loan system claim | Goal.com

 'We've all got players with experience' - Lampard answers Solskjaer's Chelsea loan system claim

-Chelsea boss Frank Lampard believes Manchester United's youth players are comparable to the talent in his team, despite Manchester United coach Ole Gunnar Solskjaer claiming the Blues youngsters have an advantage with the club's loan system.
+Frank Lampard believes Manchester United's young players are comparable to those at Chelsea, despite Ole Gunnar Solskjaer's claims to the contrary.

-Several Blues players have returned to London after successful loan spells last season to have a significant impact on the first team, including Tammy Abraham, who spent time at Leeds United, and Mason Mount and Fikayo Tomori with Lampard at Derby County.
+Both clubs have focused on youth so far this season, with United manager Solskjaer suggesting that Chelsea's youngsters have an advantage due to the Blues' approach to the loan system.

+Tammy Abraham, Mason Mount and Fikayo Tomori all enjoyed successful loan spells in the Championship last season, and have gone on to make a significant impact in the Chelsea first team under Lampard so far this term.

-Ahead of Wednesday's Carabao Cup round-of-16 match at Stamford Bridge between the two sides, Solskjaer suggested Chelsea's youth were more experienced than his own because of the senior football attained away from the club.
+Ahead of Wednesday's Carabao Cup fourth-round match at Stamford Bridge between the two sides, Solskjaer suggested Chelsea's youth were more experienced than his own because of the senior football played away from the club.

-But Lampard was cautious about agreeing with the Norweigan, insisting that the talent at Old Trafford was comparable.
+But Lampard was cautious about agreeing with the Norwegian, insisting that the talent at Old Trafford was comparable.

 "[Marcus] Rashford’s a young player.
 He’s got how many caps for his country?"
 Lampard said in response to Solskjaer.